 For information about creating differentiated content based on enrollment track, see Creating Course Content for Specific Enrollment Tracks.

 You can lock subsections of your course until learners complete other, prerequisite subsections.
 If a subsection has a prerequisite, it is displayed in the course outline with a lock icon, and learners cannot view the subsection content until they have earned a minimum score in the prerequisite subsection.

 To enable prerequisite subsections in a course, follow these steps.

-To prevent learners from seeing a subsection of your course until they have earned a minimum score in a prerequisite subsection, follow these steps.
+To prevent learners from seeing a subsection of your course until they have earned a minimum score or completed a minimum portion in a prerequisite subsection, follow these steps.

 Make sure that you configure subsection prerequisites in the order that you intend for learners to encounter them in the course content.
 The prerequisite configuration controls do not prevent you from creating a circular chain of prerequisites that will permanently hide them from learners.